-- 1. Whenever you are walking between classes or driving, stay alert and tuned into your surroundings. - 2.
-Walk with a friend whenever possible. - 3.
-Taking late classes?
-Use the buddy system when leaving or call 735 5555/5556 & 5558 to request an escort. - 4.
-Watch your personal belongings (i.e., purse, backpack, briefcase, and computer).
-Do not leave them unattended. - 5.
-Be smart and stay safe.
+- Whenever walking between classes or driving, stay alert and tuned into your surroundings. - Walk with a friend whenever possible. - Taking late classes?
+Use the buddy system when leaving or call 735 - 5555/5556 & 5558 to request an escort. - Watch personal belongings (i.e., purse, backpack, briefcase, and computer).
+Do not leave them unattended. - Wait for rides outside of B Building, where personnel are readily available. - Be smart and stay safe.